 Care Quality Commission Report

-Thanks to everyone who made comments or participated in the CQC visit, which we had on 10th August, 2016.
+Thanks to everyone who made comments or participated in the CQC visit, which we had on Friday 9th February 2018.
 Our overall ratings were good in all areas, i.e. they are safe, effective, caring, responsive to people's needs and well led.
-We also received outstanding in the "people with long term conditions" section.

 We have now received our report, a summary of which showed that: